SmartAngle connects to your smart phone or tablet via Bluetooth - so, please check you have Bluetooth enabled from the iOS or Android settings screen.

 - Ensure that Bluetooth is enabled on your phone or tablet - check the "Settings" menu.

-- Run the SmartAngle app which will take a few seconds to connect to SmartAngle.
+- The app will take several seconds to connect to SmartAngle - so please be patient.

-- Your first task is to calibrate SmartAngle as soon as the message below is displayed.
+- The first task is to calibrate SmartAngle as soon as the message below is displayed.

 - Select "OK" and follow the calibration procedure outlined further in this User Guide.